Waters Corp (WAT)'s Winning Formula: Financial Metrics and Compe

 Waters Corp (WAT, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $274.65, Waters Corp has witnessed a daily gain of 0%, marked against a three-month change of 2.8%.
+With shares currently priced at $278.99, Waters Corp has witnessed a daily loss of 0.5%, marked against a three-month change of 3.4%.
 A thorough analysis, underlined by the GF Score, suggests that Waters Corp is well-positioned for substantial growth in the near future.

 What Is the GF Score?